Pulau Weh was love at first sight. A place where time and stress do not exist. “Bagus!!!” As the locals would say which means “Good!!!”.

 It was simply beautiful!
 Despite the rain, we hopped on a motorbike taxi that drove us from the ferry dock to Iboih Beach where I read it was the best place to find accommodation.

 We drove for about an hour under the rain through breathtaking settings!
 Up and down the mountains covered in jungle, we came across some of the best views ever.

 We ended up staying on the island for almost two months, chilling, diving and doing a little bit of freelance work at the local dive shop.
 We became part of the community, the locals made us feel at home!

-We loved the island so much that we went back five months later and ended up staying for almost six months, again chilling diving and working at the local dive shop.
+We loved Pulau Weh so much that five months later we went back and ended up staying for almost six months, again chilling, diving and working at the local dive shop.

 The diving in Pulau Weh is simply amazing!
 Two Oceans meet here, the Indian Ocean to the east and the Pacific Ocean to the west.
 Visibility is always good, very rarely dropping below 15 mt and most of the time around 25 mt.

 Some of the most colourful marine species are found here, including the Juvenile Emperor Angel Fish, one of the cutest little creatures of the Oceans.